-It’s no secret that we from Anyline have been using TensorFlow for a while now in order to design classification and detection networks to continuously improve our scanning performance and accuracy, and we’ve released a blogpost about our first success on Windows with TensorFlow.
+It’s no secret that we have been using TensorFlow for a while in order to design classification and detection networks so that we can improve our mobile scanning performance and accuracy.

-Developed by the Google Brain Team, TensorFlow is a powerful open source library for creating and working with neural networks.
-Many computer vision & machine learning engineers probably use TensorFlow through its Python interface among IDE’s like Pycharm or Jupyter in order to design and train neural networks.
+Developed by the Google Brain Team, TensorFlow is a powerful open-source library for creating and working with neural networks.
+Many computer vision & machine learning engineers use TensorFlow via its Python interface among IDE’s like Pycharm or Jupyter in order to design and train various neural networks.

-In this blogpost we’ll talk about TensorFlow from the point of view of software engineers.
+In this blogpost, we’ll talk about TensorFlow from the point of view of software engineers and developers.
 We want to share our experience and give you a short guide to help you building the libraries from source and using them in your own .NET application.
 Brace yourselves – it’s going to get techy!

-Before we talk about TensorFlows build system on Windows, we’ll have a look on the architectural design of the TensorFlow components.
+Let’s start with a look at the architectural design of TensorFlow components.
 In our case, we want to address the C++ layer in order to compile the inference libraries that are capable of consuming networks that we have already trained.
 By integrating these libraries into a so-called Windows Runtime Component, we are able to create a C++/CX layer that wraps around the TensorFlow C++ objects.
-This means, we can consume TensorFlow in C# or any other .NET language.
+This means we can consume TensorFlow in C# or any other .NET language.

 Understanding the TensorFlow Environment